 Get inspired with a little taste of Vietnamese culture in Hanoi

 Hanoi is the unique Asian city with tree-lined boulevards, French colonial architecture, peaceful lakes and traditional pagodas and temples that date back hundreds of years.
-Imprinted in minds of most traveler’s visiting Hanoi is the beauty of French Old Quarter with 36 special streets, the cultural highlights of Ngoc Son Temple and the Temple of Literature, etc. If it happens to you to visit Hanoi on Christmas Holiday, don’t hesitate to spend one day to discover the charm of the entire city.
+Imprinted in minds of most traveler’s visiting Hanoi is the beauty of French Old Quarter with 36 special streets, the cultural highlights of Ngoc Son Temple and the Temple of Literature, etc. If it happens to you to visit Hanoi on Xmas Holiday, don’t hesitate to spend one day to discover the charm of the entire city.

 2. Christmas in Saigon – Ho Chi Minh City, Vietnam